- Mental Health

 I eventually learned a few things as a result of branching out in various areas from the things I had come to learn.
 I became somewhat familiar with various graphics programs from doing the websites and became confident enough to try new things like 3D art programs and various animation programs.

 You see, all of the things I ended up learning how to do occurred as a result of something bad happening to me that placed me on a new path that led to better things.
 Not everything bad that happens to you is totally one hundred percent bad.
 Sometimes some good may come from those things.
 Sometimes you have to look and see if there are new opportunities you could explore now that you have been moved off of an old path.
-Maybe you can find a new path to follow that will lead to better things.
+Maybe you can find a new path to follow that will lead to new or better opportunities.

 I have been fortunate enough to have been able to find some positive things as a result of those terrible things that had happened to me over the years.
 I hope that I may continue to be able to do that and I also hope that new opportunities or maybe even better opportunities are presented to me.
 Hey, stranger things have been known to happen.
 I now look forward to exploring new paths.